 Choose a balmy night between April and November and head to the Darwin Waterfront to see a movie under the stars at Deckchair Cinema.
 Catch a diverse range of films, from Australian to popular, family, foreign and classic, and don’t miss the weekend double bills.

 Multiplexes in Darwin

-Eagerly-awaited blockbusters can be found at Birch Carroll & Coyle cinemas in Casuarina and Darwin City.
+Eagerly-awaited blockbusters can be found at Birch Carroll & Coyle Cinema in Casuarina and an Event Cinemas located at Gateway Shopping Centre in Palmerston.
 Each have multiple cinemas showing current releases, as well as themed nights like Flicks in the Wet and Masters of Hollywood.
 Experience a 3D spectacular at CMax Cinemas Palmerston and make the most of the in-cinema bar and even crying rooms for the smallest movie-buffs.

 Cinemas around the Territory

 You occasionally need a break from adventure-packed Territory days, and the local cinemas offer a chance for respite.
 Join the Blockbusters Plus Film Society at Katherine Cinemas for members’ perks.

 Alice Springs Cinema brings you all the latest release films in 3D as well as fully digital 2D, but it’s the handmade choctops that will have you coming back for more.
 You can also head to the cinema to catch the latest sporting events on the big screen, like the Tour De France, and footy’s biggest games.